 ENDURO ROUTE - SECTION ONE

-After a long drive to the lowest point in Zimbabwe near the confluence of the Save and Runde rivers, participants camp the first night on the Banks of the Save River at the Jamanda Community Camp.
-The local community raises a camping fee for the use of the camp, which is just across the Save River from the wild and unspoilt Gonarezhou National Park.
-For those who would like to indulge themselves, luxury and comfortable, self-catering accommodation is available at the nearby Chilo Gorge Lodge.
+After a long drive to the lowest point in Zimbabwe near the confluence of the Save and Runde rivers, participants camp the first night close to the Save River at the Jamanda Community Camp which is just across the river from the wild and unspoilt Gonarezhou National Park.
+The Blue Cross will meet the cost of one night at Jamanda CC for participants and their back up crews but the local community raises a camping fee of US$10pppn for any other nights, For those who would like to indulge themselves, luxury rooms and comfortable, self-catering accommodation is available at the nearby Chilo Gorge Lodge.

 Although the total route has been divided up into sections, the Enduro riders are free to travel whatever distance they choose in a day.
 Section 1 measures 168 kms from the start point at Mahenye to Fiddlers Green Polocrosse Club near Chipinge.
 This section traverses through less affluent communal area, close to the international border with Mozambique, and is characterised by black cotton soils.